North Carolina vs. Arkansas College Basketball Predictions & Picks - November 24

 North Carolina Performance Insights

-- The Tar Heels have a +83 scoring differential, topping opponents by 16.6 points per game.
-They're putting up 85 points per game, 41st in college basketball, and are allowing 68.4 per outing to rank 143rd in college basketball.
+- The Tar Heels outscore opponents by 16.6 points per game (scoring 85 points per game to rank 41st in college basketball while allowing 68.4 per outing to rank 143rd in college basketball) and have a +83 scoring differential overall.

-- North Carolina hits 7.8 three-pointers per game (140th in college basketball), while its opponents have made 7.6 on average.
+- North Carolina knocks down 7.8 three-pointers per game (140th in college basketball) compared to its opponents' 7.6.
+It shoots 36.1% from deep while its opponents hit 30.9% from long range.

+- The Tar Heels rank 46th in college basketball by averaging 103.7 points per 100 possessions on offense, and defensively are 91st in college basketball, allowing 83.4 points per 100 possessions.

+- North Carolina has committed 10.4 turnovers per game (92nd in college basketball play), 1.2 fewer than the 11.6 it forces on average (228th in college basketball).

-- North Carolina wins the turnover battle by 1.2 per game, committing 10.4 (92nd in college basketball) while its opponents average 11.6.
+- Arkansas wins the turnover battle by 1.5 per game, committing 11.3 (143rd in college basketball) while its opponents average 12.8.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.